Murder of Carmen Gayheart: Aftermath

 In the aftermath of her murder, Carmen Gayheart's funeral was scheduled to be held on May 10, 1994.
 A trust fund was also set up for her two children.

 In May 2014, about 20 years after the rape and murder of Gayheart, her sister expressed in an interview that she and her mother were still waiting for justice to be served and hoped to see both Hamilton and Wainwright executed for murdering her sister, whom she described as the "sweetest girl on the face of the earth".
 It was further revealed that Gayheart's father had since died in 2013, and Gayheart's sister even petitioned to the governor to sign death warrants for both Hamilton and Wainwright to ensure their executions be conducted sooner.
 Gayheart's mother also died in 2022 from cancer.

 Mississippi Trooper John Wayne Leggett, the police officer who first spotted the two killers and engaged in a gunfight with them, recounted the case in 2018.
 Leggett stated that despite not initially realizing that the duo were fugitives, he nonetheless followed them after seeing them in an out-of-state vehicle and suspecting them, and his actions thus contributed to the arrests of both Wainwright and Hamilton.
 Leggett stated that this was the most unforgettable experience he had throughout the 27 years of his law enforcement career.
 It was further reported that for his role in apprehending the suspects, Leggett was honored as the statewide "Trooper of the Year" and received the Highway Patrol's Medal of Valor.
 He was also recognized by Congress and named a 1994 "Top Cop" by the National Association of Police Organizations.

+MHP trooper Leggett's story was also aired on the show "Real Stories of the Highway Patrol" and the story is also posted on youtube by trooper Leggett.